alpesh89/wpform/README.md

 # Add Country Field in WPForm
-In WpForm, If you need to add only country field use foolowing method.
+In WpForm, If you need to add only country field use folowing method.

 Add a dropdown field to your form, and under “Advanced Options” add “country” as a CSS class.
 Then add the following code to your theme’s functions.php file.